 Q 11.
 How do I get my documents verified?

 A. We recommend that you first photocopy your documents.
 You should then produce both the original and the copy to the person who will be verifying your documents.
-This should be an individual nominated by your employer or one of the following;
+This should be your employer or an individual nominated by your employer or one of the following;

 who is trained to verify your identity documents.
 The Post Office also offers this service.

 They should then write on the photocopy;